-36.1 A briefing by the Race Director will take place, preferably on the day before the free practice.
+A briefing by the Race Director will take place before the free practice.
 All drivers entered in the Competition, and their competitors' appointed representatives, must be present throughout the briefing; any absence may result in disqualification from the race.
 If the Race Director considers that another briefing is necessary, this will take place at a time and place agreed with the Stewards.
 The drivers and the competitors' representatives will be informed accordingly.